 In 2005-06, students in the Sonoma State University Planning Workshop selected the SSU campus and surrounding lands for their year-long community study.
 The most significant issues analyzed in the study were campus expansion plans, lack of community character, traffic impacts, and environmental concerns.
-The plan worked to physically and socially integrate the SSU campus into the Rohnert Park community and establish a sustainable land use pattern and building performance measures to serve as a model of sound planning principles and practices.
-Contact: steve.orlick@sonoma.edu.
+The plan worked to physically and socially integrate the SSU campus into the Rohnert Park community and establish a sustainable land use pattern and building performance measures to and establish a distantable land use participles and pranciples an